liferay/liferay-frontend-projects/dxp/aui_script.md

 1. Inline JS on the JSP
 2. Import an AUI/YUI module
-3. Import a ES module
+3. Import an ES module

 #### Inline JS on the JSP